Resume, Cover Letter, and Reference Page

 1. Review sample resumes to learn how others have made their resumes industry specific.

-2. Locate your major or career field and review skill statements specific to your industry.
+2. Consider your major or career field and locate important skills to create accurate skill statements.

-3. Find your career field on ONET to determine additional relevant skills.
+1. Find your career field on ONET to determine important and relevant skills.

 Create Draft Resume and Schedule Appointment

-1. Review CREW Career Center Resume Resource Guide and/or the resume samples.
+1. Review CREW Career Center Resume Resource Guide and the CREW Career Center resume samples.

 Schedule a CREW Appointment